mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 The image updated and now the shadow was closer.
 It was a pair of legs.
 The pair of legs was wearing jeans, slightly rolled up at the base.
 The pair of legs stood on woolen lounging shoes.

-Then the image refreshed again and Matt was face to face at an unfamiliar bearded man.
+Then the image refreshed again and Matt was face to face with an unfamiliar bearded man.
 The man seemed to be kneeling down to look into Matt's eye.
 The man had a puzzled look.

 Another, and now Matt was looking at the front of a phone.